Care Team Members

 The University of Manitoba Faculty of Dentistry operates a dental service at Deer Lodge Centre that is available to residents.
 The resident or patient pays the cost of dental services or may be covered by his or her dental plan.

-Advanced foot care is available on a fee for service basis by certified experienced nurses.
-Talk to your nursing staff about arranging for foot care.
+Advanced foot care is available on a fee for service basis by certified foot care nurses.
+Patients, residents and families can hire privately for these services using the Privately Hired Caregivers Policy and forms.
+Talk to your nurse about arranging foot care.

-Diagnostic services at Deer Lodge Centre include lab, x-ray, electrocardiograms, audiology and ophthalmology.
+Diagnostic services at Deer Lodge Centre include lab, x-ray and electrocardiograms.